rossumai/university/docs/extensions/netsuite/import-webhook.md

 Note that this configuration must be applied to all relevant import configs.
 Each config can even have a different timeouts and retries.

-## Full data imports (weekly)
+## Initial full data imports

-Schedule: `0 0 * * 6`

-Full weekly data imports should not be necessary unless explicitly required.
+Periodic full data imports are typically not necessary.
+One exception, however, is initial import of the datasets where differential imports do not make sense.

-The imports configuration is essentially the same as differential import with the only difference being removed `last_modified_date` usages.
+For full imports, the configuration is essentially the same as for differential import with the only difference being removed `last_modified_date` usages.
 For example, instead of using:

 ```json
 {